Big Tech CEOs ready defenses for U.S. Congress hearing into their growing power

 The other companies will also contend they still face plenty of competition.

-A source familiar with Amazon's plans said Jeff Bezos will talk about the options consumers have for online purchases and how the coronavirus pandemic has boosted e-commerce overall - including for large retail rivals such as Walmart WMT.N.
+A source said Amazon's Jeff Bezos is likely to talk about the options consumers have for online purchases and how the coronavirus pandemic has boosted e-commerce overall - including for large retail rivals such as Walmart WMT.N.

-He will also talk about small sellers on its third-party marketplace platform and "how they have continued to thrive despite competition from Amazon," the source added.
+He is also expected to talk about small sellers on its third-party marketplace platform and "how they have continued to thrive despite competition from Amazon," the source added.
 Amazon has come under scrutiny on how it uses data from small sellers to benefit its own business.

 Facebook's Zuckerberg will follow a similar tack, another source said.
 He is expected to argue that the company has strong competitors, including Google and Amazon on the advertising side and Twitter TWTR.N and TikTok in social media.